Schedule your COVID vaccination today!

 No, it is not possible to get Covid-19 from vaccines.
 Vaccines against SARS-CoV-2 use inactivated virus, parts of the virus (e.g. the spike protein), or a gene from the virus.
 None of these can cause Covid-19.

 After the FDA’s decision on an EUA, ACIP will make recommendations for who should be vaccinated.
 ACIP will review data from clinical trials and determine if it is safe for pregnant women or other population groups to receive the vaccine.

-Pfizer is the only vaccine approved for children ages 16 and 17.
-It is currently under review by the FDA for use in children aged 12 and older.
+Pfizer is currently the only vaccine approved for children 12 years of age and older.

 No, you are not being injected with the virus that causes COVID-19.
 None of the early COVID-19 vaccines tested in the U.S. use a live virus that causes COVID-19.
 The goal for each vaccine is to teach our immune systems how to recognize and to fight the virus that causes COVID-19.
 At this time, the vaccines closest to receiving approval are mRNA - messenger ribonucleic acid - vaccines.
 Like other vaccines, mRNA vaccines work by training the immune system to recognize a virus threat and begin producing antibodies to protect itself.

 Some people develop flu-like symptoms, such as mild fever and muscle aches, after getting a flu vaccination.
 These symptoms are not the same as having influenza.
 Similar to the flu vaccine, you may experience a sore arm, mild fever, and muscle aches, but you will not get COVID-19 from the vaccine.